How It Works

 Every insurance company requires capital (often referred to as policyholder surplus) in order to prudently manage the risk of the policies issued.
 However, capital management strategies can vary greatly depending on the insurance company’s ownership model.
-As a member-owned (policyholder-owned) insurance company, PURE may allocate a portion of its total capital to individual members through SSAs.
+As part of PURE's unique membership model, PURE may allocate a portion of its total capital to individual members through SSAs.
 This allocation provides benefits to both PURE and its membership.

 Benefits to PURE

 The funds held within SSAs remain on PURE’s balance sheet and are available to PURE to meet claim and expense obligations.
 This contributes to PURE’s financial strength and keeps its cost of capital low by reducing the reliance on expensive third-party capital.
 In addition, SSA allocations can reduce PURE’s taxable income, so they contribute to PURE’s ability to grow its capital in a highly efficient manner.

 Because these funds remain on PURE’s balance sheet, they help to keep premiums low.
 They also provide an incentive for PURE to deliver great service to our membership because, in the event you leave PURE, the funds within your SSA at that time (less any premiums owed to PURE) will be returned to you (or your estate in the case of death).
 After 10 years of membership, you become a PURE Gold member* and become eligible for annual cash distributions from your SSA.

 Accessing funds.
 While this account is held in your name, you cannot withdraw from it, nor can the balance be used to pay your premium.
 The funds within it will remain on PURE’s balance sheet to support PURE’s overall claims-paying ability, beneﬁting the membership as a whole.